Counseling Degrees & Licenses in North Carolina

 East Carolina University – College of Allied Health Sciences and College of Education

-East Carolina University offers a master of science in school counseling, an MS in clinical counseling with an emphasis in addictions, and an MS in rehabilitation and career counseling.
+East Carolina University offers a master of science in school counseling, an MS in clinical counseling with an emphasis in addictions, and an MS in rehabilitation counseling.
 The master’s program in counselor education satisfies the educational requirements for eligibility for the National Counselor’s Examination (NCE) and to apply for a license with the North Carolina Board of Licensed Professional Counselors (LPC).

 • Location: Greenville, North Carolina